Ecampus/tes-xapi/attendance-recipe.markdown

 These will be covered by additional recipes as required.

 ### Elapsed Time
 Thie recipe has a concept of **Elapsed Time** which is the time during which an event is open.
-Elaspsed time does not accumulate whilst an event is adjourned.
+Elapsed time does not accumulate whilst an event is adjourned.

 For example, consider the following statements on a given day: